Courses

 Course Taught in English

-This one-credit course is a survey of major topics in Russian culture from its beginnings to the present.
-It acquaints students with fields of inquiry in Russian language, literature, linguistics and culture and provides the necessary background for further study.
-It is intended as an introductory course for interested students with little or no background in these subject areas.
-The course is team-taught by members of the Department of Slavic Languages.
-In the final three classes of the semester, professors will report on their individual research.
+This one-credit course surveys major topics in Russian culture from its beginnings to the present.
+It acquaints students with various issues and fields of inquiry in Russian language, literature, and culture and provides background for further study.
+It is an introductory course for interested students with little or no background in these subject areas.
+The course is team-taught by members of the Department of Slavic Languages and is primarily in lecture format.
+In the final three classes of the semester, professors report on their individual research.
 All lectures and readings are in English.
+(No prerequisites.)
 (1 credit)

 Prof. George Mihaychuk